NexusMutual/docs/docs/overview/cover-products/eth-slashing-cover.md

     * This should equal the claim amount being requested after the deductible is accounted for.
 3. Claim assessors can then reference this information against [beaconcha.in](https://beaconcha.in/) or [rated.network](https://www.rated.network/?network=mainnet&view=pool) to verify the loss calculations.

-For a review of the claims assessment process, see the [Claims Assessment](/protocol/claims-assessment) section.
+For a review of the Claims
+assessment process, see the [Claims Assessment](/protocol/claims-assessment) section.

 ## Get a quote